lightelligence-io/docs/content/en/devices/creating-devices.md

 2. Select the device type .
 3. Describe the device.

-	Name, description and tags help you to monitor and maintain the devices in your system landschape.
+	Name, description and tags help you to monitor and maintain the devices in your system landscape.

    * **Name**: Enter a number according to your floor plan and naming schema, for example. <!-- @Henri: what is a typical device name?
 E.g. if it’s a LED bulb -->
    * **Location**: "Office 1, Desk 1", for example. <!-- @Henri/@Markus Jung: info about how customers typically describe their system landscape -->